dreadfullyposh/dash/README.md

     2. Add a text file named `yourtld` in that directory.
     3. Append `nameserver 127.0.0.1` to that file (`/etc/resolver/yourtld`)
     4. Restart your Mac

+After changing domains, you'll need to adjust the `./generatecertificate.sh` script and `openssl.cnf` to match your new domain and re-run the script to re-generate your certificates.

 ## Dash Shared Services